 Cow milk production: data usually relate to the production of whole fresh cow milk.
 Exceptions are Austria, the Czech Republic, Italy and Slovakia, where milk production includes the milk sucked by young animals.

-Data on industrial production in countries of the European Union refer to sections B (mining and quarrying), C (manufacturing) and D (electricity, gas, steam and air conditioning supply) of NACE Rev. 2 (Statistical Classification of Economic Activities in the European Union).
-For non-EU countries data are published according to ISIC Rev. 3 (the United Nations' International Standard Industrial Classification of All Economic Activities).
+Data on industrial production in countries of the European Union as well as in the case of Macedonia, Norway, Serbia and Turkey refer to sections B (mining and quarrying), C (manufacturing) and D (electricity, gas, steam and air conditioning supply) of NACE Rev. 2 (Statistical Classification of Economic Activities in the European Union).
+For other countries data are published according to ISIC Rev. 3 (the United Nations' International Standard Industrial Classification of All Economic Activities).

 Industrial producer prices cover sections B (mining), C (manufacturing), D (electricity, gas, steam and air conditioning supply) and E (of which water supply (E36), sewerage (E37), waste management (E38) and remediation activities (E39)), and are published for B–E36.

 Indices refer to both domestic and export sales prices.
-Exceptions, Portugal and Croatia: domestic sales price index.
+Exceptions, Croatia, Portugal and Russia: domestic producer price index in industrial activities.

 Australia: manufacturing sales price index.

-Turkey, Japan, Korea, South Africa, United States, Canada and Mexico: domestic producer price index in manufacturing.
+Turkey, Israel, Japan, the Republic of Korea, South Africa and Mexico: domestic producer price index in manufacturing.

-India: until 2004 manufacturing sales price index, from 2005 price index of industrial sales by wholesale trade.
+India: price index of industrial sales by wholesale trade.

 The quarterly data: